-Reaching toward a brighter future
+Annual Report 2015 Reaching toward a brighter future

-Nearly 32 years ago, the Convention on the Rights of People with Disabilities (CRPD) was not even on the agenda of the United Nations, the U.S. had not come close to creating an American with Disabilities Act (ADA) and the Paralympics were an afterthought in world sporting events.
+Nearly 32 years ago, the Convention on the Rights of People with Disabilities (CRPD) was not even on the agenda $\,$

 But as Rehabilitation International (RI Global) gathered for its 15th World Congress in Lisbon, Portugal, President Harry S. Fang expressed hope for large-scale change in the coming decades.
 He had reason.
 RI Global had published its Charter for the 1980s in seven languages to great acclaim; the UN had used it as a blueprint for its World Program of Action for the Decade of Disabled Persons; and countless countries had looked to that framework.

 Since then, RI Global has convened eight World Congresses and helped push for the ADA, which just celebrated 25 years, and the CRPD, which just finished 10 years on the UN books.
-RI Global has also spent the past few years developing a

-"more effective structure for the harmonization of international cooperation in our field".
-From 21-27 October, RI Global, its partners, affiliates and friends will once again meet in Edinburgh, Scotland for a promising Congress on topics ranging from Return to Work to independent living to international travel for PwDs.
-With more than 750 influential disability experts registered from 58 countries, this 23rd Rehabilitation International World Congress could be one of the most important events of 2016.
-In addition to the panelists and discussion, attendees will hear from such leaders as Penny Mordaunt, Minister of

-State for Disabled People, Health and Work, UK and Princess Anne, Princess Royal.
+RI Global has also spent the past few years developing a "more effective structure for the harmonization of international cooperation in our field".
+From 21-27 October, RI Global, its partners, affiliates and friends met in Edinburgh, Scotland for a Congress that covered topics ranging from Return to Work to independent living to international travel for PwDs.
+With more than 750 influential disability experts registered from 58 countries, this 23rd Rehabilitation International World Congress was one of the most important events of 2016.
+In addition to the panelists and discussion, attendees heard from such leaders as Princess Anne, Princess Royal.
+Nicola Sturgeon, First Minister of Scotland and Penny Mordaunt, Minister of State for Disabled People, Health and Work, UK.

-Lots has changed in RI Global's third generation of existence, as reflected in the 1984 World Congress program, which featured greetings from the Governor of Hong Kong, the Czechsolvak Socialist Republic and even Ronald Reagan, who noted that "the progress we have made is a tribute to the courage and determination of our disabled people."
+Lots has changed in RI Global's third generation of existence, as reflected in the 1984 World Congress program, which featured greetings from the Governor of Hong Kong,the Czechsolvak Socialist Republic and even Ronald Reagan, who noted that "the progress we have made is a tribute to the courage and determination of our disabled people."